searchspring/snap/packages/snap-toolbox/README.md

 # Snap Toolbox

-A collection of utility tools such as DOM targetting, currency formatting & browser feature flags.
+A collection of utility tools such as DOM targeting, currency formatting & browser feature flags.

 ## Installation